asranja/actions-test/azure-sql-action.md

 ## Limitation
 - Supported only in Windows runner today

+## Dependencies
+- Dependent on Azure login action if the runner does not have access to SQL Server.

 ## Executables used
 - **[SqlPackage.exe]**
   - For publishing the database schema in the `.dacpac` file